casper-ecosystem/cep18/docs/query.md

 > In the `contract_hash` field, the hash value represents the stored contract which we will invoke later on.

-The utility contract invokes the `balance_of` and `allowance` entry point of the main ERC-20 contract.
+The utility contract invokes the `balance_of` and `allowance` entry point of the main fungible token contract.
 Once the value is returned, the utility contract will write either a balance or an allowance value to a URef within its named keys, called `result`.
 We will query the utility contract object to read the URef.

 ```bash
 casper-client query-global-state -n http://3.143.158.19:7777 \